Welcome to your Adventure!

 Fill out the forms.
 This technically can be done at the door, but it goes more smoothly if you prepare ahead of time.

-New Player/ Character form.
-Hopefully you have created your character.
-If you would like guidance with that process, contact us.
-When you have completed your character build, copy-paste this form into an email to updates@realmsofadventure.net
+• New Player/ Character form.
+When you have completed your character build, copy-paste this form into an email to updates@realmsofadventure.com.

 What should you bring?

-Donations (if applicable).
+• Donations (if applicable).
 This is entirely optional, and only applies if you have arranged with us ahead of time.
-First time players are not expected to donate any items, but if you are interested, contact us.
+First time players are not expected to donate items.
 Before each game, we will post a list of requested items that would be helpful for making the game run smoothly, and players have the option to contribute and be rewarded with Service Points.
 To learn more about service points, please refer to the rulebook.

 Once you arrive…